 1 TB orange liqueur (recommended: Grand Marnier)

-Place the ramekins in a baking pan and carefully pour boiling water into the pan to come halfway up the sides of the ramekins.
+If you do not have a Crème Brûlée Set, place the ramekins in a baking pan and carefully pour boiling water into the pan to come halfway up the sides of the ramekins.
 Bake at 300 F, for 35 to 40 minutes, until the custards seem "set" when gently shaken.
-Remove the custards from the water bath, cool to room temperature, and refrigerate until firm.
+Remove the custards from the water bath, cool to room temperature, and refrigerate until firm (covered with plastic wrap).

 To serve, sprinkle about 1 tablespoon of sugar evenly on the top of each ramekin and heat with a kitchen blowtorch until the sugar caramelizes evenly.
 Allow to sit at room temperature for a minute until the caramelized sugar hardens.